mamuesp/mos-FS.Put-script/README.md

 # mos-FS.Put-script

-Reads a single file, encodes it in base64 and transfers it via "mos call FS.Put" (RPC) to the Mongoose-OS driven device The lines are transferred one by one, so there is no problem with any chunk size limits.
+Reads a single file (files of an directory, one by one), encodes it with base64 and transfers it via "mos call FS.Put" (RPC) to the Mongoose-OS driven device The lines are transferred one by one, so there is no problem with any chunk size limits.
 If a directory name is given as source, it will transfer all allowed files found in the driectory.